What Is A Gambling Addiction?

 How Gambling Affects The Brain

 Without a doubt, we know it’s an actual brain disease.
-That’s very different from 20 years ago when people saw it as an issue of morality, creed, and lack of willpower.
+That’s very different from 20 years ago when people saw it as an issue of morality, greed, and lack of willpower.
 There are brain changes that explain why people can’t stop.

 Just as those suffering from substance use disorders require increasingly strong hits to get high or increasingly larger amounts of alcohol to get drunk, gambling addicts pursue riskier ventures and bet increasingly larger amounts of money to receive the same pleasure they once did.
 Additionally, research shows that pathological gamblers and drug users share many of the same genetic predispositions for impulsivity and reward seeking.
 Furthermore, both those suffering from substance abuse problems and compulsive gamblers endure symptoms of withdrawal when attempting to quit.

 Signs And Symptoms Of Gambling Addiction